The Rapists of Pepsi Paloma: Production

 Director Darryl Yap gained interest to make a film about the life story of the deceased Pepsi Paloma because they have the same hometown and he announced it on October 28, 2024.

 The film was revealed when director Darryl Yap posted in his social media account a teaser poster of the film together with the cast and a teaser trailer on January 1, 2025.

-Yap declared the film finished on January 22, 2025 despite the last minute disruption to the process such as the revocation of rights to use certain songs for the film following the legal challenges arising from the teaser.
+Yap declared the film finished on January 22, 2025, despite the last minute disruption to the process such as the revocation of rights to use certain songs for the film following the legal challenges arising from the teaser.

 Release

-The film, now titled Pepsi Paloma for its Philippine release, the film was originally scheduled to premiere on February 5, 2025, but two days prior on February 3, director Yap said that the film will not be released on the said date due to incomplete requirements that the Movie and Television Review and Classification Board (MTRCB) required to release the film.
+The film, now titled Pepsi Paloma for its Philippine release, the film was originally scheduled to premiere on February 5, 2025, but two days prior on February 3, 2025, director Yap said that the film will not be released on the said date due to incomplete requirements that the Movie and Television Review and Classification Board (MTRCB) required to release the film.

 The film is said to be pending documentary requirements before it could get reviewed by the MTRCB.
-On January 28, Darryl Yap posted on his social media account claiming that his film was being reviewed by MTRCB but in January 29, the government agency denied his claim.
+On January 28, 2025, Darryl Yap posted on his social media account claiming that his film was being reviewed by MTRCB but on January 29, 2025, the government agency denied his claim.

 Its international release will retain the original title The Rapists of Pepsi Paloma.
 PinoyFlix Films and Entertainment Production, Inc. was picked up for PH distribution.
 Previously Yap has claimed that prior distributors of the film withdrew following the lawsuit on the teaser.